mclate/gearmancmd/README.md

 By gefault GearmanCMD will use `command` value from JSON task and try to call routine with same name from queue class (therefore commands can contain only values that are proper for function names in python).
 This can be overriden in next ways:

-1. `command` attribute to `init` method - defines what key to use (default: "command")
+1. `command` attribute in `init` method - defines what key to use (default: "command")
-2. `dispatch` method in queue - see example below
+2. `dispatch` method in queue class - see example below
 3. `dispatch` method in GearmanCMD child class - can be used if you need to dispatch tasks between different queues by some custom logic.

 Custom tasks dispatching within a queue: